leppa/taot/README.md

 Currently supported services:

- - **Google Translate** - supports translation, language detection, dictionary and reverse translations for single words.
+ - **Google Translate** - supports translation, transliteration for most non-latin scripts, language detection, and dictionary with reverse translations for single words.
  - **Microsoft Translator** (a.k.a. **Bing Translator**) - supports
-   translation only.
+   translation and language detection.
  - **Yandex.Translate** - supports translation and language detection.
- - **Yandex.Dictionaries** - supports dictionary with synonyms and
+ - **Yandex.Dictionaries** - supports dictionary with transcription
-   reverse translations.
+   for some languages, synonyms, and reverse translations.

 More services might be added in future.